ericmkeen/soundcheck/README.md

 ```
 ### Try it out

-1. Before using your own data, confirm the package works on your machine by using our demo data:
-Download the `wav` folder in this repo, unzip it, and place it in your working directory.
-It contains four demo files, each of decreasing length (~45 seconds long to ~4 seconds; 44.1 kHz sample rate).
+1. Before using your own data, confirm the package works on your machine by using our demo data: download `wav` folder, unzip it, place it in your working directory, and make sure its name is precisely `wav`.
+It contains seven demo files, each of decreasing length (~45 seconds long to ~4 seconds; 44.1 kHz sample rate).

 2. Prepare settings for your work session: